jonathan-beebe/somethingkindawierd.github.com/jon-beebe-resume.markdown

 Responsible for architecting, designing, implementing, deploying, and maintaining custom web-apps and web-software written for clients.

+Additionally I've created [native iOS mobile apps](/projects/ios-app-development).
+Most of these apps have been designed to tightly integrate with the client's web services, enhancing the user's experience and bringing more value from the client's web presence.

 To date my most notable achievement has been implementing a complete social-network
-+ web-app infrastructure in Yii.
++ web-app infrastructure in [Yii](yiiframework.com) + accompanying iOS app.

 #### Mar 2010 – Oct 2011

 ##### Architect & Developer – Vortal Group

-Responsible for creating and maintaining object-oriented php + javascript applications.
-All projects created within a PHP5 MVC framework, making extensive use of jQuery/Ajax.
-Notable accomplishments include building a single unified PHP5 api facade/wrapper for Google AdWords, Microsoft AdCenter, and Yahoo EWS paid ad networks, and growing a biweekly email campaign & social internet infrastructure to organically increase traffic and conversions.
-Most recent project involves using PHP/MooTools + APE to create an interactive game-layer across ecommerce platforms, along with a PHP API for 3rd party vendors to access and interact with the game.
+Responsible for creating and maintaining object-oriented php + javascript applications, making heavy use of a PHP5 MVC framework, jQuery, and ajax.
+Notable accomplishments include building a single unified PHP5 api facade/wrapper for Google AdWords, Microsoft AdCenter, and Yahoo EWS paid ad networks; growing a biweekly email campaign & social internet infrastructure to organically increase traffic and conversions;
+and using PHP/MooTools + APE to [create an interactive game-layer](/projects/game-layer/) across ecommerce platforms.

 #### Jan 2005 – Feb 2010